 You begin the game with a sword and can slash, block, kick your enemies, and dash out of harm’s way.
 There are a handful of different weapons in the game that either block just like the sword or parry, leaving your enemies open to devastating counterattacks.
 Each weapon also has a unique ability.
 For instance, the starting sword reduces incoming damage by 20%.
 A spear, on the other hand, parries instead of blocking and does additional damage based on how far you are from your foes.

-Weapons come in slashing, stabbing, and blunt varieties and are more useful in different scenarios, with each having a light attack and a heavy attack if you hold the button down.
+Weapons come in slashing, stabbing, and blunt varieties and are more useful in certain scenarios, with each having a light attack and a heavy attack if you hold the button down.
 However, you’ll tend to stick to specific ones once you acquire them, as they’ll typically be outclassed by similar weapons later.
 Each weapon has a mastery aspect as well, which simply grants you 5% extra damage once you dispatch 100 enemies with it.

 Ain’t that a kick in the head